webpro/baseplate/README.md

     karma start

 There is a code coverage reporter configured already, which gets saved in the `/coverage` folder after running tests.
 Also see the [using it](https://github.com/karma-runner/karma#using-it) section in the Karma docs, and the Karma [configuration file](karma.conf.js).

+To run tests using Mocha (instead of Jasmine):

+    karma start test/mocha/karma.conf.js

 #### Behavior tests